laravel/nova-docs/4.0/customization/fields.md

  * Fill the given FormData object with the field's internal value.
  */
 fill(formData) {
-  this.fillIfVisible(formData, this.field.attribute, this.value || '')
+  this.fillIfVisible(formData, this.fieldAttribute, this.value || '')
 }
 ```